xp4xbox/Python-Backdoor/readme.md

 # Python Backdoor

-This project is a non-object oriented open source, hidden and undetectable backdoor/reverse shell/RAT for Windows made in Python 3 which contains many features such as multi-client support and cross-platform server.
+This project is an open source, hidden and undetectable backdoor/reverse shell/RAT for Windows made in Python 3 which contains many features such as multi-client support and cross-platform server.

 ![image](https://i.imgur.com/uTU3PXnl.png)